mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 ## Starting is the hardest part

 When I first started waiting until after noon

+## Be vigilant

+Notice apps that drag you back in.
+Put obstacles in front of them.

 ## If you backslide, just start over